tajpouria/aws-solutions-architect-hands-on/README.md

 RDS, Aurora and, ElastiCache

-- [] Create a MySQL RDS instance, and create read replica in the same AZ.
+- [] Create a DB subnet group then create a MySQL RDS instance inside it.
+Create read replica in the same AZ.
 - [✓] Create an Aurora RDS instance, and configure replica auto scaling.
 - [✓] Create a Redis Cluster and a Memcached ElastiCache instances.